-The Hiboy Max3 has an official range of 17 mi / 27 km with a single charge.
+The Hiboy Max3 has an official range of 17 mi / 27 km on a single charge.
 My range tests mostly confirmed this (around 15.5 mi / 25 km while riding fairly slow).

-It’s important to note that these batteries cannot be stored for long periods with a full battery.
+It’s important to note that the scooter shouldn’t be stored for long periods with a full battery.
 The brand recommends draining the battery completely if you plan to store it for more than 3 months, like during the winter.
 Since the overall capacity of the battery is not that big, this shouldn’t be a problem, but it’s still a key thing to remember in the future.

 Weight limit and usage by heavy adults

-The scooter has a weight limit of up to 220 lbs / 100 kg, so you don’t have to worry about its endurance.
+The scooter has a weight limit of up to 220 lbs / 100 kg.
 It can handle even heavier adults without a problem, although you might notice a slight drop in its performance as the load gets bigger.

-The most notable drops are with its range, which slightly decreases as you overload the battery, and the hill climb rate, which as a feature itself is heavily influenced by the size of the load it carries.
+The most notable drops are with its range, which slightly decreases as you overload the battery, and the hill climb rate, which as a feature itself is heavily influenced by the size of the load the scooter carries.

-The one unique feature seen on the Hiboy Max3, which is missing on almost any other budget scooter is the combination of off-road and solid tires.
+The one unique feature seen on the Hiboy Max3, which is missing in almost any other budget scooter, is the combination of off-road and solid tires.
 The rest of the build is pretty standard:

 - low weight